 This one comes on a full count with the bases loaded.
 You can understand how Noesi might think he has to throw a strike in this situation, and that’s what it looked like he was trying to do, as Blanco set up on the lower outside corner.
-Unfortunately for Noesi, he missed up and over the plate with a 96 mph fast ball.
+Unfortunately for Noesi, he missed up and over the plate with a 96 mph fastball.
 Bourn hit the ball.
-He hit it far.
-Show remorse, Hector.
-Show remorse.
+And he hit it far.

 Biggest Oopsy of Them All – click to watch

 - Pitcher: Charlie Furbush